 You should always make sure that you have your permit with you.
 International Driver’s Permits cost just $15.
 The specific requirements and application process varies from country to country.

 This website provides a breakdown of the process to follow for each nationality, depending upon where your driving license was issued.
-British Travellers are currently exempt from this requirement.
-However, this may be subject to change following the Brexit changes in late 2020.
+British travellers were formerly exempt from this requirement.
+However, following Brexit, they are now also classified as third-country nationals and also need to obtain IDPs.

 Get Comprehensive Insurance Cover